 Kitty of Coleraine

 Coleraine is a town some 30 miles East of Londonderry and 55 miles Northwest of Belfast.
 The name comes from the Irish term ‘Cúil Rathain’ which means ‘nook of the ferns‘.
 The town is only a couple of miles inland from the stunning North coast (Causeway Coast).
 Poets in the past have been inspired by this coast.
 The River Bann runs through Coleraine, meaning part of the town is in County Derry and part in County Antrim.
 The town has two bridges which cross the river.

 Nobody knows for sure who wrote Kitty of Coleraine.
-The author is usually listed as ‘anonymous’ But given the time of it’s publication, the wry humour and wit of Kitty’s story, some suspect that it was written by Edward Lysaght.
+The author is usually listed as ‘anonymous’.
+But given the time of it’s publication, the wry humour and wit of Kitty’s story, many suspect that it was written by Edward Lysaght.
 Lysaght was a barrister who lived between 1763 and 1810.
 The County Clare man was famous for his wit, as was known to write a few humourous songs.

 UPDATE: On delving through old newspapers, I discovered this fascinating article in the Coleraine Chronicle from 12th March 1887.
 A reader of the newspaper writes in, to confirm that Edward Lysaght composed Kitty of Coleraine.